These pictures of Nova Scotia will inspire you to explore Canada’s beautiful east coast right now.

-Nova Scotia Pictures
+Pictures of Nova Scotia Canada

-It attracts tourists from around the world who marvel at the rocky landscape of the Atlantic Coast where a lone lighthouse stands guard warning ships of the treacherous waters that lay ahead.
+It attracts tourists from around the world who marvel at the rocky landscape of the Atlantic Coast where a lone lighthouse stands guard warning ships of the treacherous waters that lie ahead.

 Check out our video of our time in Nova Scotia

 Lunenburg is a UNESCO World Heritage Site and probably one of the most well-known towns in Nova Scotia.
 Famous for its colorful houses, Lunenburg one of the most picturesque cities on the entire East Coast of Canada.